trufi-association/trufi-server-cities/README.md

 ### Production environment

 We hide all (optional) services behind a nginx proxy which also handles the encryption for them.
-To make encrypted connections to that nginx proxy possible we need to issue a HTTP certificate.
+To make encrypted connections to that nginx proxy possible we need to issue a HTTPS certificate.
 Luckily there is *Let’s Encrypt* issuing them to anyone without the need to pay.
-Initialization is to be done using `init.prod` and affects all cities.
+Initialization is to be done using `init.prod` and affects all cities but it does not do the certification for you.
+Instead SSL/TLS support relies on the certificate management infrastructure of the docker host (your linux system).
+There are multiple ways connecting the dots.

+Our docker `nginx` by default listens on the host port `8290` for HTTP and on `8300` for HTTPS requests.

+#### Docker `nginx` has its own HTTPS certificate store and runs on a different port

+The docker container `nginx` in our provided configuration expects to find the necessary files needed to answer https requests in the host path `./data/certbot/conf` which is in its schematics equal to the well known [/etc/letsencrypt](https://eff-certbot.readthedocs.io/en/stable/using.html#where-certs).
+Of course this behaviour can be changed that the nginx docker container sees `/etc/letsencrypt` of your host directly although not recommended.
+This just adds one more security risk to manage.
+If you care about security you just put the files in `./data/certbot/conf`  you need for running this docker infrastructure.
+To put it in other words: If you have the following domains `example.com` , `example.uk` and `example.org` .
+The first domain `example.com` is used by your web server running on the host linux system and the others two are used by the `nginx` running in this docker infrastructure then just put the necessary files for HTTPS on `example.org` and `example.com` into  `./data/certbot/conf` .
+This way you have `/etc/letsencrypt` on your host for the HTTPS server running on your host system.
+The other one `./data/certbot/conf` for the HTTPS server running for this infrastructure.

+#### Central HTTPS server on your host system

+This is useful if you are already providing other services in need of HTTPS to your customers e.g. you are already hosting a website.
+Now you want to have your server provide different services for different cities.
+Also your only option if your server is behind a firewall just letting port 80 and 443 pass through.
+Go setup nginx on your host which then does all the HTTPS stuff and takes care to redirect to the appropriate sub webservers based on specified parameters you have defined.
+This allows you to use this infrastructure in development mode without any HTTPS configuration.

 ### Commands